|

 ULVA - Ultra Light Vertical Array

 The ULVA system was originaly developed by COLMAR Srl.
 (Italy) in 1998 for the purpose of project INTIMATE(1998-2001).
 This system is composed of a surface buoy and two vertical arrays: one low frequency 16 hydrophone-4m spacing array and a high frequency 4 hydrophone array.
-The LF array has a max bandwidth of 2.2 kHz while the HF array has a bandwidth of 8 kHz centered in 50, 60 or 75 kHz.
+The LF array has a max bandwidth of 2.2 kHz while the HF array has a bandwidth of 8 kHz centred in 50, 60 or 75 kHz.
 Each array has a dedicated deep water telemetry unit that can be simultaneously connected to the surface buoy.
 The surface buoy has got two remote connection fittings: the original system that transmits all data on real time to the remote station via a dedicated 1.2 GHz data link and a SiPLAB developed self registering data with a wireless lan data link for data and buoy status monitoring.
 This last system was developed under project ATOMS(2000-2004).

 Related readings